dotnet/docs-maui/docs/user-interface/controls/listview.md

 In this example, each group header is set to a <xref:Microsoft.Maui.Controls.Label> that displays the group name, and that has other appearance properties set.
 The following screenshot shows the customized group header:

 :::image type="content" source="media/listview/customized-header.png" alt-text="Screenshot of a customized group header in a ListView.":::

+> [!IMPORTANT]
+> The `GroupHeaderTemplate` property is mutually exclusive with the `GroupDisplayBinding` property.
+Therefore, both properties should not be set.

 ### Group without templates